Destination Doaktown and Boiestown

 Our time was limited, so we did not get to take in the Central New Brunswick Woodmen’s Museum, where you can explore the heritage, culture, and history of logging, the lives of woodsmen, and the local ecology of Central New Brunswick dating back to the 1800’s.
 This Boiestown attraction & 15-acre open-air museum is home to thousands of artefacts, including an original trappers cabin, the New Brunswick Lumberjack Championships, and many other cultural community events.

 This post was sponsored by The Ledges Inn, Living Out Loud, Candle in the Window, and High Wheeler Antiques; however, all thoughts and opinions are my own.
-Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn, Threads, & Twitter.
-Be the first to receive my latest articles by clicking on the subscribe link at the top of this page.
-PIease share articles you love with your social media community.
-There’s No Place Like Home!
+Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn & Threads.
+Subscribe to be the first to receive my latest articles.
+Share articles you love with your social media community so they, too, will discover, There’s No Place Like Home!